 The good news, however, is that it’s not too late to file a motion with the Connecticut domestic violence court to modify the criminal protective order, or convince the court to terminate the restraining order altogether.
 Some of the best Connecticut criminal lawyers have succeeded in modifying domestic violence protective orders.
 Although it is a cumbersome and intense court process that usually requires an evidentiary hearing, a successful motion for modifying a domestic violence protective order can reunite you with your children and spouses.
 So if you are interested in modifying or fighting your domestic violence protective restraining order, give a top domestic violence lawyer a call today.

-The Distinction Between Connecticut Criminal Protective Orders & Civil Restraining Orders
+Is There a Distinction Between Connecticut Criminal Protective Orders & Civil Restraining Orders?

 In the State of Connecticut, protective orders are issued by the criminal court system.
 And with every domestic violence arrest, a criminal protective order is issued by a criminal court at your first court appearance, which is also called the arraignment.

 On the other hand, the Connecticut family court system issues civil restraining orders.
 Civil restraining orders do not arise from a Connecticut domestic violence arrest and are instead ordered by the family court after a restraining order application is filed.
 Once a family court judge reviews the application, a temporary restraining order is sometimes issued, and a full evidentiary hearing is scheduled.